adcerro/databases_lab_project/README.md

 ## Technologies Used
 - Python - version 3.11
-- Tech 2 - version 2.0
+- Streamlit - version 1.21.0
-- Tech 3 - version 3.0
+- Openpyxl - version 3.1.12

 ## Features
 List the ready features here:
-- It works!
+- It kinda works!
-- Awesome feature 2
+- A side bar
-- Awesome feature 3
+- it uses an sql database

 ## Screenshots